FOUR ELMS BOOKKEEPING

 Mudford, Yeovil, Somerset

-Excel is an application that is already present on an estimated nine out of every ten computers in business use.
-Therefore no new software licenses need be purchased and the VBA code is easily run on different computers.
+Microsoft Excel is an application that is already present on an estimated nine out of every ten computers in business use.
+Therefore no new software licenses need be purchased and most macros are easily run on different computers.
 Staff are often already familiar with Excel so little training is needed to operate VBA macros.
+Tools to run and write macros are integral with every edition of Microsoft Office.
+Neither extra licences nor special hardware are required: standard laptops or desktop computers are usually all that is needed.

 Proprietor: Richard Waggett B.Sc., Ph.D., MICB, CBDip.,Dip.PM